Leica M Typ 262 vs Olympus E-M5 II

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
+Both the M Typ 262 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the M Typ 262 was followed by the Leica M10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica M Typ 262 and the Olympus E-M5 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Leica M (Typ 262):